san650/ember-cli-page-object/guides/quickstart.md

 });
 ```

-The page is provided with a [`visitable`](./api/visitable) attribute to open associated web page.
+The page is provided with a [`visitable`](./api/visitable) attribute to navigate to the associated page in our app.

-You also might have noticed that rather than exporting a plain definition we export a page object instance which can be used in your tests right after the page is imported.
+You also might have noticed that rather than exporting a plain definition, we export a page object instance, which can be used in your tests directly after the page is imported.

-We can include any number of nested components, attributes or methods into the definition, the same as for regular component definitions.
+We can include any number of nested components, attributes, or methods in the definition, just as we did for `page-object-component`s.

 Suppose we have a calculator on the page: